nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 #### 3.1.1 JsonWebSignature2020

-This signature suite is specified in [https://w3c-ccg.github.io/lds-jws2020](https://w3c-ccg.github.io/lds-jws2020).
+This signature suite is specified by [https://w3c-ccg.github.io/lds-jws2020](https://w3c-ccg.github.io/lds-jws2020).
 It uses a detached JWS for presenting the signature in the `jws` part of the proof.
 [RFC7797](https://tools.ietf.org/html/rfc7797) describes how a detached JWS works.
 The hashing algorithm should be of type `ES256`.

 The proof MUST have a `verificationMethod` which contains an assertMethod ID from a resolvable Nuts DID Document of a public key of the `JSONWebKey2020` type.